Ryo-N7/Ryo-N7.github.io/_posts/2018-07-24-visualize-worldcup-part-3.md

 Since this series started, several people have asked me where I got the data.
 I thought I made it quite clear in [Part 1](https://ryo-n7.github.io/2018-06-29-visualize-worldcup/) but I will reiterate in the next few paragraphs.

 I get a lot of my data science/visualization news from Twitter which has made a weird comeback by providing a platform for certain communities like `#rstats` (never thought I'll be creating a Twitter account in 2017!).
-With that I've been able to come across some wonderful visualizations for the World Cup by **The Financial Times**, **FiveThirtyEight**, and a host of other people.
+Therefore, I've been able to come across some wonderful visualizations for the World Cup by **The Financial Times**, **FiveThirtyEight**, and a host of other people.
 As you can see from a great example of World Cup penalties by the **BBC** below, data is provided by sports analytics companies, primarily **Opta**!

 <center>
 <img src="https://ichef.bbci.co.uk/onesport/cps/624/cpsprodpb/79E6/production/_102260213_1_penalties_scored_640-nc.png" style="height: 300px" />